 Breathe freely once again with a septal perforation repair in Manhattan, NY

 Whatever the cause of your septal perforation, you deserve to find relief from your symptoms.
-If you live near Carnegie Hill, Lenox Hill, or Yorkville, take the first step toward breathing comfortably once again by calling Lee Ann M. Klausner, M.D., PLLC to schedule your private consultation for septal perforation repair in NYC with double board-certified female facial plastic surgeon Dr. Lee Ann Klausner today.
+If you live near Carnegie Hill, Lenox Hill, or Yorkville, take the first step toward breathing comfortably once again by calling Klausner Institute to schedule your private consultation for septal perforation repair in NYC with double board-certified female facial plastic surgeon Dr. Lee Ann Klausner today.